drzohaibh/DBM-Transient/README.md

 - File SVM+Fisher_Discriminiant.py is to evaluate the methods using SVM and Fisher Discriminant function.
 - File measure_bar.py is to draw the bar plots for different methods.

+## Getting Help

+For any other additional information, you can email me at .

+## License

+All source code from this project is released under the MIT license.